jazzydog-labs/foundry-bootstrap/README.md

 The script installs the required package manager (Homebrew on macOS or apt on Linux), pyenv, Python and pipx.
 It then delegates to `orchestrate/main.py` to install everything defined in the YAML files.
 If an apt package is unavailable the orchestrator now tries a small fallback installer (for example a curl script) and still records the item in `TODO.md`.
 At the end `test_setup.py` verifies the tools are available.

+When running on Linux the bootstrapper installs the build dependencies needed by pyenv.
+Set the environment variable `PYENV_ARCHIVE` to the path of a tarball containing a cloned `pyenv` repository to perform the installation without network access.
+Use `PYENV_SKIP_DEPS=1` to skip the dependency step if required.

 ## Configuration

 - `config/packages.yaml` – system packages with optional apt overrides